JV3 Report2024-11-29T04:21:51+00:00

 Feel free to discover our past experience

-First, we model the building under the prescriptive Deemed to Satisfy (DTS) provisions to calculate the energy demand from a standard “NCC reference building”.
+First, we model the building under the DTS provisions to calculate the energy demand of the “NCC Reference Model”.

-Second, we model the building, with all its details as per your wish list, keeping in mind to minimize the construction costs.
-We call this model “the proposed building”.
+Second, we model the building, with all its details, keeping in mind to minimize the construction costs.
+We call this model the “Proposed Model”.

-Third, we compare the heating and cooling loads and greenhouse gas emissions of the reference building to that of the proposed building.
-If the Proposed Building generates less greenhouse gas emissions than the Reference Building, then the Proposed Building passes the NCC energy efficiency test.
+Third, we compare the greenhouse gas emissions of the reference model to that of the proposed model.
+If the Proposed model generates less greenhouse gas emissions than the Reference model, then the Proposed Building passes the NCC energy efficiency test.

-Finally, we issue a performance Solution that any building surveyor or any local council in Australia identifies as a valid alternative solution.
+Finally, we issue a JV3 Report that any building surveyor or local council identifies as a valid alternative solution.

-The performance Solution or JV3 approach provides flexibility and construction cost reduction.
-For instance, with 15% increased roof insulation (which is low cost to implement), we may be able to minimize the glazing costs.
-Note that, with this solution, the building also requires less heating and cooling compared with the NCC prescriptive method.
+The Performance Solution or JV3 modelling provides flexibility for construction cost reduction.
+For instance, with a 15% increase in roof insulation, we could be able to minimize the glazing costs.
+Note that, using this Performance Solution, the building also requires less heating and cooling energy, compared with the NCC prescriptive method.

 jv3 glazing cost reduction